Complaints policy

 • Where this is not possible, recording the details of the issue as a complaint and allocating it to the relevant business area to investigate and resolve as a complaint.

-Complaint Handlers (Investigating Officers at Stage One and Senior Managers at Stage Two)
+Complaint Handlers (Investigating Officers at Stage One and Independent complaint handlers at Stage Two)

 • Contacting the customer as soon as possible but within the maximum timescales set out to acknowledge receipt of the complaint and obtain further details where necessary to enable a thorough investigation to be completed.